elastic/elasticsearch-labs/developer-guide.md

 ## Quick Start

-This guide explains how to index and search
+Quickly get started indexing and querying Elasticsearch documents.

-**NOTE** This guide assumes you have got [Elasticsearch setup](#setup), you can start using the API Client to index and search documents.
+**NOTE** This section assumes you have an [Elasticsearch setup](#setup), so you can start using the API Client to index and search documents.

 You can quick start in two ways:

-- Use the [Quick Start notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb) to index and perform Semantic search with Elasticsearch.
+- Use the [Quick Start notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb) for a concrete, interactive example of indexing and searching with Elasticsearch.
-- Follow the commands below in your local development environment.
+- Follow the commands below and run them in your local development environment.

 ### Create an Index

 An index is a collection of documents that have similar characteristics.
 For example, you might have an index for "products" and another index for "users".

-Below lets create an index called "demo" with a mapping for the "text" field.
+In this example, let's create an index called "demo" with a mapping for the "text" field.
 With this mapping, we will be able to store 8 dimentional vectors in the "text" field.
 When we search for similar documents, we will use the "cosine" similarity function.

 ```python
 es.indices.create(index="demo", mappings={